devilry/devilry-django/docs/devilry_developer.teshelpers.corebuilder.rst

     .. py:method:: update_profile(**attributes)

-        Update the DevilryUserProfile with the given attributes.
+        Update the :class:`devilry.apps.core.models.DevilryUserProfile`
+        with the given attributes.
 Reloads the object from the database.

 .. py:class:: NodeBuilder